-Agarwood tea recently becomes a haul in the society in some Asian countries for its benefit on health, but totally unfamiliar to us here, you will be like "Really?
+Will you be like "Really?
 Are you serious?
 Do we really have that type of tea?"
 Yes, yes and yes, it is a rare and expensive commodity due to its goodness and medicinal benefits to health and for its rareness.
-Agarwood tea is herbal infusion and made of Aquilaria leaves.
-The youngest leaves of resinous Agarwood tree are harvested at a certain time in the early morning in order to preserve the freshness and pureness in the flavor.
+Agarwood tea is a herbal infusion and made of Aquilaria leaves.
+The youngest leaves of resinous Agarwood tree are harvested at a certain time in the early morning in order to preserve the freshness and pureness in the flavour.

 Agarwood leaves when brewed in boil water, it will release a tangy and bitter taste and has a strong astringency.
-Like some of other herbal infusions, Agarwood tea contains zero caffeine, zero simple sugar or other addictive properties.
-You can simply enjoy a cup of hot tea before bedtime and know that it is good for your body.
-According to standard consumption, 160 ml boiled water is enough for 1 gram tea leaves but you may find the taste too strong, more water can be added to adjust the bitterness and that should be the amount or daily consumption.
-Some of our tea drinkers prefer to consume little by little throughout the day, 5-6 tea leaves in a cup of 250 ml water at one time and you can drink up to 3 cups a day.
+Like some of the other herbal infusions, Agarwood tea contains zero caffeine, zero sugar or other addictive properties.
+You can enjoy a cup of hot tea before bedtime and know that it is right for your body.
+According to standard consumption, 160 ml boiled water is enough for 1 gram tea leaves, but you may find the taste too strong, more water can be added to adjust the bitterness, and that should be the amount of daily consumption.
+Some of our tea drinkers prefer to consume little by little throughout the day, 5-6 tea leaves in a cup of 250 ml water at one time, and you can drink up to 3 cups a day.

 Agarwood tea can be enjoyed hot or cold as you preferred.
-It needs to be brewed in really , really hot water to release all of its flavour and goodness.
-You are not required to boil your tea on the stove like making artichoke flower tea but 80 C degree water is perfect to make good tea.
+It needs to be brewed in really, really hot water to release all of its flavour and goodness.
+You are not required to boil your tea on the stove like making artichoke flower tea, but 80 C degree water is perfect for making good tea.

 Unlike other slim tea, Aquilaria (Agarwood) leaves are scientifically researched with journal articles written.
 You can found them here